DispatchCode/AV-Functions-Un-Hook/README.md

 What makes AV Function Unhook different is the use of my own project, [MCA](https://github.com/DispatchCode/Machine-Code-Analyzer), an x86/x86-64 instruction disassembler.

-_I released the entire code only for study pourposes._

 You can see an execution example clicking here: [Unhook example](https://imgur.com/p0APck5.gif)

+_The entire source code was released for study purposes only_

 ## How it works?